teleivo/cs143/assignments/PA4J/README.md

   * against my test samples of invalid Cool `./test-err.sh`
   * against all the course examples `./test.sh ../../examples`

-## TODO

-* fix remaining todos

-* fix the symbolic links in each assignment.
-The mycoolc, my... use `./lexer` and so forth which don't always exist so fail.
-As they are prefixed with my I guess the intetion is they only use my implementations.
-How to then add the reference impl next to it

 ## Limitations and improvements

 I took the course suggestion to heart: don't spend much time on optimizing the amount of passes as